ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 # Can We Predict the Age of a Killer?

-We have been focussing for a long time on which gun murders are solved because of the fundamental fact that there are so many of them that are just never solved: **35% of gun murders in the U.S. since 2000 were not classified as solved**.
+We have been focusing for a long time on which gun murders are solved because of the fundamental fact that there are so many of them that are just never solved: **35% of gun murders in the U.S. since 2000 were not classified as solved**.
 Is there anything we can do as statisticians and data scientists to help out here?
-If we find oursevles with no information about the killer, can we use predictive analytics to predict things about them?
+If we find ourselves with no information about the killer, can we use predictive analytics to predict things about them?
 Another great question is "should we"? **Ethics break!**

 **If we are somehow able to** use information about a murder such as location, time of day, victim information, weapon type, etc. to **predict the *race* of a killer** with high accuracy, **should we use this system**?
 For some the answer may be "Yes!
 Of course!
 It will help us to catch killers!"
 For others it may be "No!
 This just opens the door for data driven racial profiling!"
-For many more it maybe somewhere in between.
+For many more it may be somewhere in between.
 Post your thoughts in the comments below!

 We will be using techniques in machine learning to **predict a killer's age** rather than race for this portion of the post.
 We will be using a more coarse grained approach where we predict not exactly age, but age range.
 That is, we split up ages into 10 buckets: 0-10 years old, 10-20 years old, ..., 90-100 years old, and try to predict which bucket the killer falls into.
 We use predictors such as month, county, state, murder weapon, victim age, victim race, and victim sex.